-Pharmaceutical drugs may not be your only path to pain relief.
-Natural pain treatments — like herbal medicine, in which parts of a plant are used medicinally to treat health problems — is an increasingly popular way to manage pain as well.
+Pharmaceutical drugs are not your only path to pain relief.
+Natural pain remedies like herbal medicine, in which parts of a plant are used medicinally to treat health problems — is an increasingly popular way to manage pain.

 1. Capsaicin.
 Derived from hot chile peppers, topical capsaicin may be useful for some people in relieving pain.
 “Capsaicin works by depleting substance P, a compound that conveys the pain sensation from the peripheral to the central nervous system.
 It takes a couple of days for this to occur,” says David Kiefer, MD, assistant clinical professor of medicine at the Arizona Center for Integrative Medicine.